Graduate Diploma in Creative Technologies

 When you apply, you'll need to let us know your preferred discipline, either:

 - VFX & Motion Graphics

-"Our MDS alumni have a fantastic attitude to getting stuck in, figuring things out, and building stuff quickly.
+"Our Media Design School alumni have a fantastic attitude to getting stuck in, figuring things out, and building stuff quickly.
 That's crucial in digital design.
 I think it's a testament to the practical nature of the course, and what appears to be a focus on learning by doing.
 This is in contrast to more academic courses which perhaps aren't as hands on."

 ✓ You have successfully signed up to our Newsletter